825

 Secondly, quay crane allocation and scheduling focus

-on optimizing the assignment of quay cranes to
+on optimizing the assignment of quay cranes to vessels,

-unloading process.
-Thirdly, transfer operations entail
+process.
+Thirdly, transfer operations entail the

-the movement of containers between the quayside,
+movement of containers between the quayside, yard,

-yard, and gate, necessitating effective vehicle routing
+and gate, necessitating effective vehicle routing and

-and dispatching strategies.
-Lastly, storage and
+dispatching strategies.
+Lastly, storage and stacking

-containers allocated specific positions based on their
+allocated specific positions based on their attributes

-attributes and operational requirements.
-These
+and operational requirements.
+These operational

-operational components collectively drive the
+components collectively drive the efficiency and

-efficiency and effectiveness of container terminal
+effectiveness of container terminal operations.

 Figure 1.
 Schematic representation of a container terminal